Find out how to bet on college football complete with tips, options and even some tips thrown in.

 In addition, one of the keys to winning at sports betting is to grab every edge you can get.
 That includes taking advantage of some fantastic welcome offers that the best online sportsbooks are offering new customers.

-Many online sportsbooks offer first-time depositors what is called a “risk-free bet.”
+Many online sportsbooks offer first-time depositors what is called a “bonus bet bet.”
 If your first bet up to a specified amount loses, the sportsbook will reimburse you in full in the form of a site credit to make another bet.
 Then if that bet wins, you are paid the winnings but not the cost of the bet.
 Unfortunately, if you win your first bet, you forfeit the offer.

 These kinds of offers benefit the sportsbook far more than the player.
-A better introductory offer is a free bet.
+A better introductory offer is a bonus bet.
 For example, Borgata Sportsbook (available in New Jersey and Pennsylvania only) is currently offering the following:

-• Bet $10 (with minimum odds of -200) on any sport and, win or lose, receive two $50 free bets.
+- Bet $10 (with minimum odds of -200) on any sport and, win or lose, receive two $50 bonus bets.

 ● Determine which teams are fast starters and which are slow starters.